 The Scheme is contributory by nature.
-The investment requires Investors to meet their share of the annual budget to undertake all work relating to the management of the Primary and Secondary Assets (including field work relating to the trees and the land), plus the costs arising from managing the investment.
+The investment requires Investors to meet their share of the annual budget to undertake all work relating to the management of the Primary and Secondary Assets (including field work relating to the Trees and the Land), plus the costs arising from managing the investment.

 This obligation on Investors manifests itself in one or more Calls for funding each year.
-More funding is required in the early years to meet the silviculture costs relating to the management of the trees.
-This funding is required unless the investment has sufficient cashflow arising from the management of the assets, which ordinarily only occurs when carbon units are sold or the trees are being harvested.
+More funding is required in the early years to meet the silviculture costs relating to the management of the Trees.
+This funding is required unless the investment has sufficient cashflow arising from the management of the assets, which ordinarily only occurs when the Trees are being harvested.